High-density lipoprotein: Diet and exercise

 Most saturated fats increase HDL cholesterol to varying degrees but also raise total and LDL cholesterol.

 Recreational drugs

 HDL levels can be increased by smoking cessation, or mild to moderate alcohol intake.

 Cannabis in unadjusted analyses, past and current cannabis use was not associated with higher HDL-C levels.
 A study performed in 4635 patients demonstrated no effect on the HDL-C levels (P=0.78) [the mean (standard error) HDL-C values in control subjects (never used), past users and current users were 53.4 (0.4), 53.9 (0.6) and 53.9 (0.7) mg/dL, respectively].

+Exogenous anabolic androgenic steroids, particularly 17α-alkylated anabolic steroids and others administered orally, can reduce HDL-C by 50 percent or more.
+Other androgen receptor agonists such as selective androgen receptor modulators can also lower HDL.
+As there is some evidence that the HDL reduction is caused by increased reverse cholesterol transport, it is unknown if AR agonists' HDL-lowering effect is pro- or anti-atherogenic.

 Pharmaceutical drugs and niacin

 Pharmacological therapy to increase the level of HDL cholesterol includes use of fibrates and niacin.
 Fibrates have not been proven to have an effect on overall deaths from all causes, despite their effects on lipids.